lgarceau768/ms_iot_platform_v2/docs/README.md

 ## Send To Iot Central
 1. Pull down the device twin from Iot Central
-2. Send the init messages:
+2. Send the init messages: ???Why are you sending mac, wireless mac and ip address??

         - Location Data: (officeName, roomName, officeLocation, deviceID)
         - Ip Address